Marker-Inc-Korea/AutoRAG/README.md

 # Strengths
 - Data Creation: Make your raw documents to RAG evaluation dataset.
 Generate multi-hop, ambiguous, conversational, non-answerable questions, just like real-world user questions.
 - Find your RAG baseline: Easily benchmark 30+ RAG methods with few lines of code.
 You can quickly get a high-performance RAG pipeline just for your data.
 Don’t waste time dealing with complex RAG modules and academic paper.
 Focus on your data.
 - Analyze where is wrong: Sometimes it is hard to keep tracking where is the major problem within your RAG pipeline.
-RAGround gives you the data of it, so you can analyze and focus where is the major problem and where you to focus on.
+AutoRAG gives you the data of it, so you can analyze and focus where is the major problem and where you to focus on.
 - Quick Starter Pack for your new RAG product: Get the most effective RAG workflow among many pipelines, and start from there.
 Don’t start at toy-project level, start from advanced level.
 - Share your experiment to others: It's really easy to share your experiment to others.
 Share your config yaml file and evaluation result csv files.
 Plus, check out others result and adapt to your use-case.